 2 tsp vanilla extract / ~1 1/2 tsp

 Combine the blueberries, sugar, and lemon juice in a pan over medium-high heat.
 Cook until the berries burst and release juices.
 You can crush some of the berries with your spoon or spatula to release more juices.

 Let the berry mixture simmer for a few minutes, until the mixture thickens.
 Remove the pan from the heat, pour into a bowl, and stick your bowl in the fridge to chill.
 This is a good make ahead and the leftover ‘sauce’ makes a good topping for ice cream or pancakes.

 In a VERY large bowl, beat your cream cheese with an electric mixer fitted with whisk/beater attachments until smooth.

-Slowly add condensed milk and vanilla, and whisk the mixture until smooth.
+Slowly add condensed milk and vanilla extract, and whisk the mixture until smooth.

 Add the heavy cream and keep whisking until stiff peaks form.
 (This will take longer than usual due to the other ingredients.
 About 10 minutes is my estimate.)
 Spoon about half of your whipped cream mixture into a standard sized loaf pan.